 Often referred to as a mental disorder, ADHD is, in fact, a physical, neurological disorder estimated to affect up to 10 percent of school age children.
 While most often found in children, in recent years, adults have begun to recognize the symptoms of ADHD and seek treatment.

 The symptoms of ADHD vary with each person who suffers from it.
 Most often, it becomes more prevalent when children are in school where they must sit still and pay attention for extended periods of time.
 While it is common for most children to fidget and lose interest, those with ADHD have a much harder time.
 Adults living with ADHD often experience very apparent issues in the workplace and social situations.

 The most common and apparent symptoms of ADHD are the following:

 - Inability to focus on details

-- Difficulty paying attention, resulting in careless mistakes in school or other activities and producing work that is often messy and careless
+- Challenges paying attention, resulting in negligent mistakes in school or similar activities and producing work that may be messy or careless

 - Lack of ability to pay attention for extended periods of time

 - Inability to finish school assignments or paperwork